nourabosen/Nour/content/posts/2025-15-03----pi-day-symphony-a-composition-from-the-digits-of-pi/index.md

 In circles.
 In waves.
 In the rhythm of your heartbeat.

-So I wondered: *What if we let pi speak—not as a decimal, but as a song?*
+So I wondered: *What if we let pi speak, not as a decimal, but as a song?*

 ---

 ## Translating Infinity Into Sound

-I used **Sonic Pi** — a beautiful, code-based music tool that turns programming into poetry — to map each digit of π to musical elements.
+I used **Sonic Pi** ,  a beautiful, code-based music tool that turns programming into poetry ,  to map each digit of π to musical elements.
 Not arbitrarily.
 Not randomly.
 With intention.

 Here’s how the numbers became notes:

 ### 🎼 Melody
-Each digit (0–9) mapped to a note within a changing scale — mostly C major, but shifting subtly to avoid repetition.
+Each digit (0–9) mapped to a note within a changing scale ,  mostly C major, but shifting subtly to avoid repetition.
 > `0 = C`, `1 = D`, `2 = E`, ..., `9 = B`

 The melody doesn’t loop.
 It never repeats.
 Just like pi itself.